Outimed404/Cybersecurity-Training-and-Resources/Courses/DefensiveSecurity/DevSecOps/SecureSoftwareDevelopment/README.md

 ---

-## 1. Traditional Development Models: Waterfall and Agile
+## Task 1.
+Traditional Development Models: Waterfall and Agile

 ### **Waterfall Model (1970s-1990s)**
    - **Structure**: The Waterfall model is a linear, sequential approach to software development.
 It consists of distinct phases, such as Requirements, Design, Implementation, Testing, and Maintenance.